slonigiraf/whitepaper/slon/ENG.md

 **SLON value training**

 To make people learn how to use Slonigiraf in teaching, we buy guarantees for the &quot;SLON Value&quot; skill.
-Teachers who understand our format, teach their friends, issue them a guarantee, in exchange for the student&#39;s promise to pay off SLON.
+Teachers who understand our format, teach their friends, issue them a guarantee, in exchange for the student's promise to pay off SLON.
 New users receive 600,000 SLON for this skill from the creators of Slonigiraf.
 Students give 200 thousand SLON to their teachers for writing a guarantee.
 You can get SLON in the [Telegram group of the project](https://t.me/slonigiraf)

 ## Data storage